 WHAT TO PLANT:

-In January we focus in seeding our favourites broccoli, cabbage, cauliflower, collards, kale, and lettuce.
+In January we focus in seeding our favourites: broccoli, cabbage, cauliflower, collards, kale, and lettuce.
 So we have plant material ready to transplant into garden beds by mid March (before spring break) or early April.
-In February we focus in seeding basil, marigolds, spinach, Swiss chard, lettuce, and beets.
+In February we focus in seeding basil, marigolds, spinach, swiss chard, lettuce, and beets.

 In March we focus in preparing garden beds, amending and tilling the soil.
 So we can sow directly cool crops (asparagus, arugula, corn salad, mesclun, radishes, carrots, onion sets).
 Soil preparation offer a good opportunity to observe the abundance of earthworms that survived the winter.
 In particular when leaf mulch was added to open beds before the winter.

 As spring brings longer and sunny days, we suggest to keep hoop houses on, until night temperatures are above 10°C (50°F).
 During mild weather hoop houses should be vented and watered.
-This approach allow us to start the gardening season in early March.
+This approach allows us to start the gardening season in early March.